A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Experiments

 The MCC ranges between $-1$ and $1$, with the best predictive result being $1$, $0$ being no better than guessing, and $-1$ indicating total disagreement.
 One advantage of the MCC for evaluating map segmentation is that it stays balanced even when the classes are of different sizes.
 While there is no best way to represent a confusion matrix with a single number, the MCC is generally regarded as one of the best measures to do so~\cite{powers_evaluation:_2011}.
+Regions that were not associated with a corresponding region have a MCC of 0.
+The final MCC of a segmented map is the mean of all regions' MCC.
+A public implementation of the evaluation program can be found online with the \textsc{maoris} package.